webgpu/webgpufundamentals/webgpu/lessons/webgpu-transparency.md

 ## <a href="a-alphamode"></a> Canvas `alphaMode`

-The first thing we need to be aware of, there's in transparent and blending within WebGPU but there is also transparency and blending with a WebGPU canvas the the HTML page.
+The first thing we need to be aware of, there is transparent and blending within WebGPU but there is also transparency and blending with a WebGPU canvas and the HTML page.

 By default a WebGPU canvas is opaque.
 Its alpha channel is ignored.
 To make it not ignored we have to set its `alphaMode` to `'premultiplied'` when we call `configure`.
 The default is `'opaque'`

 ```js
   context.configure({